cborova06/BRV-Custom-App/README.md

 ### BRV Custom App

-License client

 ### Installation

-You can install this app using the [bench](https://github.com/frappe/bench) CLI:
+install this app using the [bench](https://github.com/frappe/bench) CLI:

 ```bash
 cd $PATH_TO_YOUR_BENCH